filmtools/homebrew-filmtools/README.md

-## Installation
+## Install all formulae

-To install all programs, open your terminal and type:
+To install all programs provided by this tap, open your terminal and type:

 ```bash